-Two men have been sentenced for Powys rural burglaries and vehicle thefts.
+Two men sentenced for burglaries and vehicle thefts

 Main article content